danilosoftwares/rinha-backend-nodejs-2024-q1/README.md

 ## The "backend rinha" is a challenge for backends to develop banking software that will be tested extensively and discover the software's resilience and resistance capabilities.

-Esse projeto foi desenvolvido em nodejs
+This project was developed in nodejs
-O Projeto contem:
+The Project contein:
-- `nginx` como load balancer
+- `nginx` as load balancer
-- `postgres` como banco de dados
+- `postgres` as banco de dados
-- `nodejs` para api
+- `nodejs` for api

-Resultado Final
+Final Result
 ![](/result/final-result.jpg)